adameseliga/Pixalysis/README.txt

 I have included some test images in the folder named "examples."
 When sorted, the result and original image will be saved in the upload folder.
 Because this in advertedly creates a duplicate of the original, make sure to delete it.
+I decided it wasn't important enough to spend time fixing, so I will fix this in a future release.
 -Adam